Stone Garrett Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins rank 13th in baseball in home runs allowed (75 total, 1.1 per game).
+- Marlins pitchers combine to allow 75 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- Braxton Garrett makes the start for the Marlins, his 13th of the season.
-He is 2-2 with a 4.10 ERA and 69 strikeouts through 63 2/3 innings pitched.
+- Luzardo (5-5) gets the starting nod for the Marlins in his 15th start of the season.
+He has a 4.17 ERA in 77 2/3 innings pitched, with 89 strikeouts.

-- In his most recent appearance on Sunday, the left-hander threw 5 1/3 scoreless innings against the Chicago White Sox while surrendering three hits.
+- His most recent time out was on Tuesday against the Seattle Mariners, when the left-hander threw four innings, surrendering five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.